-Background Organics Subtraction
+Background Organics (BOCs)

-The QED is easy to use analyser will give accurate and reliable TPH results within five minutes of collecting the sample, either on site or in a simple laboratory, and at low cost.
+The QED is easy to use and will give accurate and reliable TPH results within five minutes of collecting the sample, either on site or in a simple laboratory, and at low cost.
 The results and hydrocarbon identification are now accepted by the EA, waste management companies and contractors as sufficiently robust to be used to classify waste soil for WM3.